-Deutsche Bank AG (FRA:DBK), one of the investment banking giants on a global scale, has again raised its stake in retail Forex and CFD broker Plus500 Ltd (LON:PLUS).
+Deutsche Bank AG (FRA:DBK), one of the investment banking giants on a global scale, has again raised its stake in CFD broker Plus500 Ltd (LON:PLUS).

 A filing with the London Stock Exchange, out today, shows that on Monday (March 16, 2015), the investment bank bought 387,004 shares in Plus500, thus taking its stake in the broker above 7%.
 To be more precise, Deutsche Bank now holds 8,288,025 shares in the broker, which corresponds to 7.21% of voting rights.